generically-named/home-assistant.io/source/_integrations/ness_alarm.markdown

 If the settings in steps 1 and 2 are not set correctly, the integration will not be able to communicate properly with the device.
 If the `P 199 E` from step 3 is not configured properly, data will not be sent to the integration when events occur.

-{% note %}
+{% important %}
-**Important:** Incorrect configuration of these settings will prevent the integration from functioning properly.
+Incorrect configuration of these settings will prevent the integration from functioning properly.
-{% endnote %}
+{% endimportant %}

 ## Actions